-Journal Style: HarvardHarvard style should be used for inline citations and the Reference List.
+APA style should be used for in-text citations and the bibliography.
 Examples can be found towards the end of these guidelines.

 Optimising Your Title and Abstract

-Many students and researcher looking for information online will use search engines such as Google, Yahoo! or similar.
+Many students and researchers looking for information online will use search engines such as Google, Yahoo! or similar.
 By optimizing your title and abstract, you will increase the chance of someone finding it.
 This in turn will make it more likely to be viewed and/or cited in another work.
-In order to optimise your abstract, we recommend you
+In order to optimise your abstract, we recommend you:

-- Ensure the key phrases for your article’s topic appear in the title and abstract e.g. ‘history of Christianity.’
+- Ensure the key phrases for your article’s topic appear in the title and abstract e.g. ‘Rituals in Warfare.’

 Genocide and Holocaust Consciousness in Australia